aquasecurity/tfsec/docs/checks/azure/storage/enforce-https.md

 title: Storage accounts should be configured to only accept transfers that are over secure connections
 ---

+# Storage accounts should be configured to only accept transfers that are over secure connections

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation